bmacGTPM/orgthemes/README.md

 The name of the file name, without the `png` file extension, must match what is put in the argument of `add_logo`.

-Any logo can be used, but logos that are wider logos are better than narrow logos.
+Any logo can be used, but 1. logos that are wider logos are better than narrow logos, and
+2. logos with a transparent background look *much* better.
+Your organization will typically have several options for logos (e.g. light background with dark text, dark background with light text, etc.).
+One of the options will typically be a transparent background with dark text.
+Choose that one if possible.

 ## Default colors